Writings About Music

 My one humorous encounter with Stevie was at a doctor’s office in Beverly Hills in the nineties.
-I was seated on a table undressed and facing the door waiting for my consultation when Nicks burst in and almost fainted at the surprise of finding an undressed man there.
-An hour or so later we saw each other again in the pharmacy off the lobby, exchanging hellos - I now had my pants on - followed by waiting for our respective rides outside on the sidewalk.
+I was seated on a table undressed and facing the door waiting for my consultation when Nicks burst in, rightfully flummoxed upon finding an undressed man staring at her, myself taken aback, too.
+An hour or so later we saw each other again, she with a female friend, in the pharmacy off the lobby, and we exchanged hellos - I now had my pants on - followed by waiting for our respective rides outside on the sidewalk.
 Hers came first, a limousine.

 My composition, Welsh Witch, was named for a story Stevie Nicks likes to tell about the inspiration for one of her songs.
 You are invited to take it for a spin to unexpected places.

-Last night around 11, after staying inside all day due to getting over a brief cold, including writing the above after reading Amanda's article, I stepped outside into the backyard for some air, and was surprised to hear music from nearby Molly Malone's on Fairfax because they typically are very careful about the sound disturbing neighbors.
+Last night around 11, after staying inside all day due to getting over a brief cold, including writing the above after reading Amanda's article, I stepped outside for some air, and was surprised to hear music from a bar on the next block because they typically are very careful about noise disturbing the neighborhood.
 I recognized the harmonic progression, and sure enough it was a female vocalist singing Dreams, composed by Stevie Nicks.
 It sounded like someone had opened the doors for my benefit, but I know it was just a lovely coincidence.
 Included in that masterpiece are flowing words expressing the essence of music and composition:

 It's only right that you should